MFisher14/ITProductivity/PowerShell Scripts/Breach Secure Now and PII Protect Setup Scripts/README.md

 Right-Click on the page
 Click Save-As
 Save the file as a .ps1 file in a directory that you want to run it from.
-(I typically do the C: drive for convenience) Open Powershell as an administrator and type (in my case) cd / Press ENTER
+(I typically do the C: drive for convenience) Open Powershell as an administrator and type (in my case)

-Type Set-ExecutionPolicy Unrestricted
+    cd /

-Press ENTER
+Press ENTER and type

-Approve all prompts
+    Set-ExecutionPolicy Unrestricted

-Type ./BreachSecureNowAzureADSetup.ps1
+Press ENTER and approve all prompts.
+Then type

-Press ENTER
+    ./BreachSecureNowAzureADSetup.ps1

-You will have to sign-in as an administrator.
+Press ENTER and you will be prompted to sign-in as an administrator on Office 365.

 Please reach out with any comments, questions, or concerns.